willkg/blog/posts/dev/auditing_experiences.rst

 APIs, and a webapp.

-We audited MLS, worked on the urgent tasks, converted the local dev environment to Docker, upgraded the project to Python 3, redid its infrastructure and deploy pipeline, overhauled the documentation, and fixed a bunch of data processing issues.
+We audited MLS, worked on the urgent tasks, converted the local dev environment to Docker, upgraded the project from Python 2 to Python 3, redid its infrastructure and deploy pipeline to match current standards, overhauled the documentation, and fixed data processing issues.

 I stayed on MLS until April 2020 but then slowly shifted back to Socorro and Tecken and then in August 2020, Socorro, Tecken, and I got moved to the Data